bbradt/dfncluster/README.md

 ![](images/beta_t_test_visualization.png?raw=true)

-Each clustering algorithm produced statistically different beta coefficients between the health control and schizophrenic patients.
-With the reduced dimenstionality of the data, we successfully improved the accuracy of out diagnoses across all supervised learning algorithms for each clustering algorithm.
+We performed the same t-test calculations for the generated beta features.
+Each clustering algorithm produced statistically different beta coefficients between healthy and schizophrenic patients.
+With the reduced dimensionality of the data, we successfully improved the accuracy of our diagnoses across all supervised learning algorithms for each clustering algorithm.
 These results are discussed later in the report.

 ## Reporting Results